jnaiman/is542_spring2020/README.md

     * **ERROR:** the `tabplot` library won't load in jupyter notebooks
  * Week 15
     * add in-person "real life" example using the motion data and KNN
+ * Week 16
+    * prep notebook for PCA isn't included as of now

 **Stretch Goals**
  * include bayesian stuffs as a bonus class